-A Simple, Science-Backed Routine: Cleanse → Treat → Protect
+A Simple, Science-Backed Routine: Cleanse → Hydrate → Protect

 Between long workdays, screens, and stress, your skin goes through a lot.
 For busy professionals, skincare should be efficient, effective, and restorative — not complicated.

-At Rejuvaskin, we believe that great skin starts with a streamlined, results-focused routine built on three essential steps: cleanse, treat, and protect.
-This simple formula, paired with the Basics Skincare Routine, makes it easy to achieve glowing, healthy skin — even on your busiest weeknights.
+At Rejuvaskin, we believe that great skin starts with a streamlined, results-focused routine built on three essential steps: cleanse, hydrate, and protect.
+Using our Basics Skincare Routine, this simple routine makes it easy to maintain healthy, radiant skin — no matter how busy life gets.

 Step 1: Cleanse — Reset Your Skin from the Day